greenelab/annorxiver_manuscript/manuscript.md

 We overlaid these new annotations onto existing annotations to reassess the overall preprint publication rate reported by Abdill et al. [@doi:10.7554/eLife.45133].
 Our filtering criteria were intentionally stringent, so the increased estimate of publication rate amounts to a few percent (Figure {@fig:updated_pub_rate}).
 Many of these missed annotations were for preprints posted in the 2017-2018 interval.
-Compared to preprints published in 2019 and later, the preprints posted in 2017-2018 are old enough to have a high chance of being published; however, it is interesting that the rate for older preprints was not observed to be higher.
+As opposed to those published in 2019 and later, these preprints are old enough that they are likely to have been published but it was interesting that the rate was not observed to be higher for older preprints.

 ### Recommending Journals Based on Preprint Representation